gastonstat/discussion-netiquette/README.md

-## Keep in mind common rules of netiquette.
+## Keep in mind common rules of netiquette

 - Don't post irrelevant links, comments, thoughts or pictures.
 - Don't type in ALL CAPS!
 If you do it will look like you are screaming.